blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/RITA/ACHunter2.md

 <img width="257" height="299" alt="image" src="https://github.com/user-attachments/assets/7fb854c2-e0d2-44b0-8265-8afeb45f7186" />

 This will open the overall scoring screen, as seen below.
-This screen allows you to see the systems that have the top scores across all areas from beacons to cyber deception.
+This screen allows you to see the systems that have the top scores across all areas- from beacons to cyber deception.

 Please select **r-1x.com**.